viniirale/Pokemon-Card-Battle-Game/README.md

 4. The result of the battle (whether Pokemon 1 or Pokemon 2 wins, or if it's a tie) will appear on the screen.

+# Unit Tests

+This class contains unit tests for the `Pokemon` class using Junit

+## Test: testNomePokemon

+This test verifies that the name of the `pikachu` Pokemon is correctly set to "pikachu" in English.

+## Test: testTipoPokemon

+This test verifies that the type of the `pikachu` Pokemon is correctly set to "elétrico".

+## Test: testBasePokemon

+This test verifies that the base stats of the `pikachu` Pokemon are correctly set.

+# Component Tests

+This class contains a set of tests for the `TesteComponentePokemon` component using Rest Assured

+## Test Get Pokemon Dex Endpoint

+This test verifies if the `/pokemon/info/{id}` endpoint returns a status code of 200 (OK).

+## Test Get Pokemon Dex Endpoint JSON

+This test verifies if the `/pokemon/info/{id}` endpoint returns a status code of 200 (OK) and the response content type is JSON.

+## Test Get Pokemon Dex Endpoint Not Found

+This test verifies if the `/pokemon/info/{id}` endpoint returns a status code of 404 (Not Found) when the provided ID is not valid.

+## Test Get Pokemon Dex Endpoint Not Content

+This test verifies if the `/pokemon/info/{id}` endpoint returns a status code of 204 (No Content) when the provided ID is 0.

+## Test Get Pokemon Image Endpoint

+This test verifies if the `/pokemon/image/{id}` endpoint returns a status code of 200 (OK).

+## Test Get Pokemon Image Endpoint PNG

+This test verifies if the `/pokemon/image/{id}` endpoint returns a status code of 200 (OK) and the response content type is PNG image.

+## Test Get Pokemon Image Endpoint Not Found

+This test verifies if the `/pokemon/image/{id}` endpoint returns a status code of 404 (Not Found) when the provided ID is not valid.

 ## Contributing

 If you would like to contribute to this project, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).